-The evening after the night of The Regrettable Experiment, Benji helps Prentis with the fondue as Prentis’ old college chum, Myrva, flies in from the coast, for dinner.
+The evening after the night of The Regrettable Experiment, Benji helps Prentis with the fondue after Prentis’ old college chum, Myrva, flies in from the coast, for dinner.
 Are things back to normal between Benji and Prentis?
 Are they worse?
 Is Benji being silly?
-Is this the End…?
+Is this the End…?*

 The sounds Prentis made as she opened her front door to greet the guest were comfortingly cheap and chirpy.
 The sounds didn’t sound at all like the sounds of a woman doing a canny burlesque of genuine speech while communicating emphatically in eyebrow code, with her oldest female friend, about a wretched man, in the next room, she was on the verge of totally dumping.
 Or, if they sounded that way, Benji wasn’t experienced enough to detect this.
 He’d never been dumped before because he’d never before cared, he suddenly realized, whether or not he’d be dumped.